-Hurricane Laura reduced some coastal Louisiana homes to cement slabs, nearly consumed entire towns
+Hurricane Laura reduced some coastal Louisiana homes to concrete slabs, nearly consumed entire towns

 Trahan, 65, seemed immediately to look for the bright side of all this.

 “I needed a new sofa anyways,” he said.
-“And well, my clock’s still ticking.”
+“And, well, my clock’s still ticking.”

 Trahan didn’t bother to look at the rest of the house, instead stopping to admire the working grandfather clock: “I might as well wind it.”